Jiang Bin (entrepreneur)

 Jiang Bin (姜滨; born 1966/1967) is a Chinese billionaire entrepreneur, who co-founded acoustic components company GoerTek with his wife Hu Shuangmei.
 He is the chairman of GoerTek.
+Jiang also served as a delegate to the 14th National People's Congress.

 Early life

 Jiang earned a bachelor's degree from Beijing University of Aeronautics and Astronautics, followed by an MBA from Tsinghua University.

 Career

 Jiang is the chairman of GoerTek.

 GoerTek is listed on the Shenzhen Stock Exchange, and its customers include Samsung, Sony and Lenovo.
 His brother, Jiang Long, is vice chairman.

 Personal life

 Jiang is married to Hu Shuangmei.
 They live in Weifang, China, and have one child.